 If you work at a company with 20 or more employers, then you should compare your employer coverage to Medicare.
 Three things to keep in mind are:

-• How much your employer takes from your paycheck for healthcare premiums
+How much your employer takes from your paycheck for your monthly premium

 If you need help comparing your employer coverage to Medicare or making the best decision for your unique situation, we’re here to help!
 Schedule a free consultation or call us at (855) 900-2427 to get your questions answered and feel confident in your Medicare decisions.